elunna/nerfhack-changelog/README.md

 In NerfHack, object properties are not hidden from the player and are made obvious with {} around the properties to distinguish them from other ordinary items.

 **Restricted items:** non-weapons (ie: cockatrice corpses), artifacts, dragon scales, and unique items.
-- A players' starting inventory will never spawn with an object property (with the exception of the Undead Slayer-Vampire who starts with a jacket of fire resistance)
+- A players' starting inventory will never spawn with an object property
 - Changing a regular item with object properties into an artifact (e.g., dipping for Excalibur) will strip that item of its object properties.
 - Extrinsic properties that are applied to weapons or armor are active only when those objects are wielded/worn.
 With weapons, extrinsic properties also work in the offhand whilst twoweaponing.